lwestfall/TeXpressions/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Getting Started

+If you are new to .NET development, welcome!
+This repo is beginner friendly, don't be afraid to ask questions in the [discussions](https://github.com/lwestfall/TeXpressions/discussions)!
+Questions don't have to be related to this project per-se.
+I'm happy to help with any general .NET or Git questions.

+Here's a few notes for those who are just getting started:

+1. [Download and install the .NET SDK](https://dotnet.microsoft.com/en-us/download).
+At time of writing, this library targets .NET 6.
+That means you'll need to download the SDK for .NET 6 **or later** (the SDKs are backward compatible).
+2. If you don't have Git installed on your computer, [follow the instructions for your OS here](https://github.com/git-guides/install-git).
+3. Clone this repository:
+   - If you like the command-line: `git clone https://github.com/lwestfall/TeXpressions.git`
+   - If you like Github desktop or another GUI, clone from URL: <https://github.com/lwestfall/TeXpressions.git>

+## Recommendations

+You are of course free to use whatever IDE you prefer, but I strongly recommend using something with support (either natively or via extension/plugin) for .editorconfig files, and consider turning on "Format on save" or similar.
+This repo has automated format checking and PRs *will* be rejected if the formatting doesn't meet specifications.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a